taskiq-python/taskiq/docs/guide/routing-and-flows.md

 - Existing brokers that implement only `kick(message)` and `listen()` remain valid.
 The default `kick_to_flow(message, flow=None)` calls `kick(message)`.
+  If an explicit flow reaches that fallback, it raises `UnsupportedFlowError` instead of silently sending to the broker's old default destination.
 - Flow-aware brokers can override `kick_to_flow(...)` and map `flow.name` to a queue, topic, subject or stream.
+- The built-in `InMemoryBroker` explicitly accepts every Flow as local routing metadata because it has one in-process execution destination.
 - A successful `kick_to_flow(...)` return is the publication boundary used by `Context.requeue()` before Receiver acknowledges the original delivery.
   Flow-aware adapters must not return success before their normal send contract